 • typically occur in subcortical structures (basal ganglia, internal capsule, thalamus, and brainstem)

-• differentiation of lacunes from old small hemorrhages is possible on MRI (GRE or SWI sequences)
+• differentiation between lacunes and old small hemorrhages is possible using MRI (particularly GRE or SWI sequences)

 Extensive leukoencephalopathy in Binswanger´s disease (FLAIR)